kragen/derctuo/field-programmable-rtl-array.md

 eliminate some of the necessity for ALU operations.

 An interesting question is what the minimal uniform unit cell for such a machine might be.
-It takes two or more inputs of some arbitrary word size, generates one output, and has some configuration data.
+It takes two or more inputs of some variable word size, generates one output, and has some configuration data.
 What's the simplest state machine that gives us a given form of universality?